 rather than muted by corporate risk analysis and closed to all but that which

 is actionable within the current sector.

 UCRF is running a ‘Member of the Month’ feature on this blog, where a member, selected at random from the membership database, is sent five questions to give us all an overview of our members.
-Our fifth participant is Victoria Frausin.
+Our seventh participant is Gitika Goyal.